Ghost-610/requirement-analysis/README.md

 3. Requirements form the basis for test case creation
 4. Scope Creep: Well-defined requirements prevent uncontrolled expansion
 5. Miscommunication: Clear documentation reduces misunderstandings

+### Why is Requirement Analysis Important?

+1. Foundation for All Development Activities Requirement Analysis serves as the fundamental blueprint that guides every subsequent phase of the SDLC.
+Just as a building requires architectural plans before construction begins, software development requires clear requirements before any code is written.

+2 Risk Mitigation and Cost Control
+Proper Requirement Analysis acts as a powerful risk management tool, preventing the most costly and common causes of software project failure while dramatically reducing overall project costs.

+3. Stakeholder Alignment and Quality Assurance Requirement Analysis ensures all stakeholders share a common vision of the final product while establishing measurable quality criteria that guide development decisions.

+### Key Activities in Requirement Analysis.
+1. Requirement Gathering
+* Engage with stakeholders to collect initial requirements.
+* Use various techniques like interviews, surveys, and workshops.
+2. Requirement Elicitation
+* Refine and elaborate on the gathered requirements.
+* Use techniques like brainstorming, focus groups, and prototyping.
+3. Requirement Documentation
+* Document the requirements in a detailed and structured format.
+* Use requirement specification documents, user stories, and use cases.
+4. Requirement Analysis and Modeling
+* Analyze and prioritize the requirements.
+* Create models to visualize and understand the requirements.
+5. Requirement Validation
+* Review and validate the requirements with stakeholders.
+* Define acceptance criteria and ensure traceability.